Vermont Treasury Cup Challenge

 - ROUND 2: Economics--each team gets four questions in round robin format; correct answers worth 5 pts. each

-- ROUND 3: Lightning Round--open-ended topics that teams compete directly against each other in a timed event worth 10 pts. each
+- ROUND 3: Lightning Round--open-ended topics, teams compete directly against each other in timed format

 Subsequent matches are modified slightly from the preliminary rounds in that individual questions are replaced with team questions.
 There is a lightning round.